|

 Tungett's "The eBay Seller's Guide to Finding Profitable

-Hidden Bargains at Garage Sales" The book has lists of things
+Hidden Bargains at Garage Sales"will help you.
+The book has lists of things

 to look for.